espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Sun Sight.md

 # Sun Sight
 ![[icons-magic-perception-eye-ringed-glow-angry-small-red.webp|150]]

 Placed under the eyes like rays of light, this tattoo burns away illusions with the unmerciful brilliance of the sun.
 You gain a +2 bonus to Perception checks that involve sight.
-If you're [[Dazzled]], you receive a new save at the start of each of your turns to end your dazzled condition.
+If you're [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]], you receive a new save at the start of each of your turns to end your dazzled condition.

 **Activate**1 to 3 envision